 Benign Paroxysmal Positional Vertigo or BPPV

-This is a condition where spells of vertigo are triggered by head movements or positioning.
-The dizziness experienced here is usually short-lived – up to a few minutes until a normal position is resumed.
+This is a condition where spells of vertigo occur following head movements or positioning.
+The dizziness it brings is usually short-lived – up to a few minutes until the person resumes a normal position.
 While on paper, it may not seem to be much of an issue, BPPV can be particularly dangerous as it can leave a person prone to falling.
-We can’t always predict what movements will trigger vertigo or always be able to avoid them.
+We can’t always predict what movements will trigger attacks or always be able to avoid them.
 If something falls out of your hand and you bend to pick it up, it could trigger vertigo and compromise your ability to make yourself upright again.
 Many elderly ones who suffer from BPPV find this to be the case.

 Neurological conditions like migraines mentioned above can be a catalyst for vertigo.
 Seizures, tumors, strokes, and other diseases can manifest symptoms like vertigo.
 There are also other circumstances that could produce temporary bouts of vertigo.
 One of those includes pharmaceutical side effects.
 There is an exhaustive list of medications, and more than a few carry vertigo as a side effect.
 People dealing with vertigo are not normally in a position to just quit taking the medications their doctors have prescribed.
 For many, the medication is treating something that is more dangerous to the person than vertigo.
 Take as an example blood pressure medication.
 High blood pressure carries a greater risk to life than episodes of vertigo.
 So this can put you in a tough spot when it comes to alleviating vertigo.
 Working with your healthcare provider to adjust or change medications can help to minimize vertigo and other side effects.